barnapet/YoloV8-ByteTrack-python-package-project/README.md

 ## Acknowledgments

-This package relies on the Ultralytics library for its object detection and tracking functionalities.
+This package relies on the Ultralytics and Open-CV library for its object detection and tracking functionalities.

 ## System Requirements